 Plumbing Maintenance Checklist

 Perform an in-depth leak check throughout your home.
-For help, take a look at our
+For help, take a look at our guide to finding leaks.

 When you visit each fixture, look for a shut-off valve on the water supply lines.
 Test them out to have some assurance they'll work when you need to perform repairs, or prevent a flood!